17 Ancient Metagenomic Pipelines

 --udg_type half

-1. Get your MultiQC report via email
+1. Get our MultiQC report via email

 --email "your_address@something.com"

-2. Check out the EAGER GUI
+2. Check out the nf-core/eager launch GUI

 3. When something fails, all is not lost!